jouellnyc/UART/esp32_pizero/README.md

 ## Physical Connections / Pins

 - Make sure the TX of the pi zero is connected to the RX of the esp32.
+- Make sure the TX of the esp32  is connected to the RX of the pi.

 - Here we are using:

 | ESP32 Pin | Description |